quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 ```sh
 cargo install taplo-cli --locked --features lsp
 ```
-** The NPM versions of taplo do not contain the language server at this time
+** The NPM versions of taplo does not contain the language server at this time

 Run `taplo lsp --help` for more info.